Marcell Ozuna Player Props: Braves vs. Marlins

 Marcell Ozuna At The Plate

-- Ozuna is batting .078 with a double, two home runs and seven walks.
+- Ozuna has a double, two home runs and eight walks while hitting .073.

-- Ozuna has gotten a hit in four of 16 games this season, but he has zero multi-hit games.
+- Ozuna has gotten a hit in four of 17 games this season, but he has no multi-hit games.

-- He has hit a home run in two of 16 games played this year, and in 3.4% of his plate appearances.

-- Ozuna has driven in a run twice this year, but just one in each of those games.
+- Ozuna has picked up an RBI twice this season, but just one in each of those games.

-- He has scored in three of 16 games so far this year.
+- He has scored in four of 17 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.